Pandora: Documentation en: Data Presentation/Visualization

 2.1.2 TIP Graphs

-It shows us a true representation of the data reported by our module.
+It shows us a true representation of the data reported by the module.

-As these are real data, it will not be necessary to supplement the information with extra graphs (avg, min, max).
+As these are real data, it will not be necessary to add extra graphs to the information (avg, min, max).

-The calculation of periods in unknown state is supported by events, such as normal graphs, but is complemented by extra detection in cases where events have been purged (by performance optimization, for example).
+Calculating periods in unknown state is supported by events, such as normal graphs, but is complemented by extra detection for cases where events have been purged (by performance optimization, for example).

 - Advantages: The data represented are all decompressed data from the database.
-It's the most realistic way to review module data.
+It is the most realistic way to review module data.

-- Disadvantages: Its processing is slower than in normal graphs.
+- Disadvantages: Its processing is slower than that of normal graphs.
 Depending on the time range and the volume of data to be displayed, your display may be less fluid.

-After having seen how Pandora FMS interprets the graphs, we will go into detail the different types of graphs available depending on the origin of the data:
+After having seen how Pandora FMS interprets graphs, the different types of graphs available depending on the data source will be discussed:

 - Module graphs.